Cycle, Safari and Stargaze in Namibia

 Cycle along the Skeleton Coast and join a safari - eyes peeled for lion, elephant and rhino

-Visit thousands of breeding Cape Fur Seals in their enormous reserve and stand on the highest point in the country - Spitzkoppe Mountain
+Visit thousands of breeding Cape Fur Seals in their enormous reserve and camp at the base of one of the highest points in the country - Spitzkoppe Mountain

 Day 1